coderved63/research-engineering-intern-assignment/INSTRUCTIONS.md

 Presentation matters!
 Make sure your submission is easy to understand.
 Create an intuitive and meaningful README file or a Wiki that can be used to review your solution.
 Host it so it is accessible by anyone.
 Ensure that you share a video demo even if it is hosted, so that users understand how to interpret the insights you present.

 At SimPPL, we're building tools to analyze how information spreads on social media, especially from unreliable sources.
 Your work will help inform how to scale our analysis to a wider range of platforms and handle larger datasets.
-This is crucial for tracking trends, identifying misinformation, and understanding how narratives spread online.
+This is crucial for tracking trends, identifying digital harms, and understanding how narratives spread online.

 We're excited to see your solution!